Fed Candidates Cross a Line; Illinois Finds Its Way

 The new governor, J. B. Pritzker, recognizes the need for drastic fiscal action.
 Illinois’s constitution uniquely forbids a graduated income tax and contains strict protection for public workers’ pensions.
 The state’s current flat income tax and sales tax put a regressively higher tax burden on lower earners.
 Amending the constitution is on Pritzker’s agenda, but an amendment cannot be brought for a vote until November 2020 and will not be in place until 2021 at earliest.

 Even if the constitutional restriction is lifted, the future tax outlook is uncertain.
 Pritzker has proposed a graduated income tax plan, notable for its millionaire’s tax: Taxpayers earning over $1,000,000 would lose their marginal tax increases and instead see all income taxed at the highest rate.
-The proposal is imperfect and not binding, but it gives a clear signal of where taxes are going.
+The proposal is

 The risks and costs of tax increases have grown in light of the 2017 Tax Cuts and Jobs Act (TCJA).
 One of TCJA’s most substantial changes was its limitation of $10,000 state and local tax (SALT) deductions against federal income tax.
 Before this cap, residents of higher-tax states could find some consolation in reducing their federal tax burden with their substantial state income and property taxes.
 With the SALT cap, every local tax increase carries a higher real cost to taxpayers.